Godzilla (2014 film): Creature design

 For Empire magazine's April 2014 issue, the magazine cover featured a picture of Godzilla, revealing the monster's design.
-According to Edwards, elements of the faces of bears, dogs and eagles were incorporated into the design of Godzilla's face.
-Motion capture by the special effects firm The Imaginarium was also utilized in the movement of the movie's monsters in film sequences.
+According to Edwards, elements of the faces of bears, dogs, and eagles were incorporated into the design of Godzilla's face.
+Motion capture by the visual effects firm The Imaginarium was also utilized in the movement of the movie's monsters in film sequences.
 Andy Serkis provided consultation on the film's motion capture sequences in order to "control the souls" of the creatures.
-Serkis stated that the film's performance capture had already been filmed before he was approached.
+Serkis stated that the film's motion capture had already been filmed before he was approached.

 The Godzilla roar was revamped for the movie.
-According to Edwards, sound designer Erik Aadahl improved on the original sound effect provided by Toho.
-Aadahl and fellow sound designer Ethan Van Der Ryn spent six months over the three-year production getting the roar right.
+According to Edwards, sound designer and supervising sound editor Erik Aadahl improved on the original sound effect provided by Toho.
+Aadahl and co-sound designer Ethan Van der Ryn spent six months over the three-year production getting the roar right.
 Using microphones that could record sound inaudible to humans, the team found sounds to match the initial shriek and the finishing bellow.
 The new roar retains the musical key and cadence of the roar, going from a C to a D. The final version was the 50th the team produced.
 The pair tested the roar on a back lot at Warner Bros., using a tour speaker array for The Rolling Stones, and estimated that it could be heard 3 mi away.
-In IMAX theatres, the roar was integrated into the sound of the "Welcome to IMAX" sequence shown before Godzilla showings.
+In IMAX theaters, the roar was integrated into the sound of the "Welcome to IMAX" sequence shown before Godzilla showings.

 In an interview with The Verge, Edwards commented that it took over a year to design the MUTO creatures because the crew wanted to create something new and different for contemporary audiences.
-Edwards and the design team looked to creatures from such films as Jurassic Park, Alien, Starship Troopers and King Kong for inspiration, reflecting on what made their designs so iconic.
-From this, the design for the MUTOs kept evolving and "mutating," according to Edwards, into a cohesive design.
+Edwards and the design team looked at creatures from such films as Jurassic Park, Alien, Starship Troopers and King Kong for inspiration, reflecting on what made their designs so iconic.
+From this, the design for the MUTOs kept evolving and "mutating", according to Edwards, into a cohesive design.

-T. J. Storm provided the performance capture for Godzilla while Matt Cross and Lee Ross provided additional motion capture performances.
+T. J. Storm provided the motion capture for Godzilla while Matt Cross and Lee Ross provided additional motion capture performances.